RLi43/lr-proj2-quad-cpg-rl/README.md

 ## Where to find each part
 - CPG code is under the tag `CPG` or can be found in the release part of this project.
 - RL code is under the tag `RL` or can be found in the release part of this project.
+- Our trial to add speed command and its training code is under the branch `sh`.

 Thanks! :paw_prints: